Just War Thinkers Revisited

 This title is due to be published on 25th November, and will be despatched as soon as possible.

-This book comprises essays that focus on a range of thinkers that challenge the boundaries of the just war tradition.
+This book comprises essays that focus on a range of thinkers who challenge the boundaries of the just war tradition.

 The ethics of war scholarship has become a rigid and highly disciplined activity, closely associated with a very particular canon of thinkers.
-This volume moves beyond this by presenting thinkers not typically regarded as part of that canon, but who have interesting and potentially important things to say about the ethics of war.
-The book presents twenty profile essays on an eclectic cast of heretics, humanists, and radicals, from Epictetus to Rosa Luxemburg to Frantz Fanon and Judith Butler.
-The book asks whether there is a good reason for the marginalisation of these thinkers and what ethics of war scholars might benefit from engaging with them.
-Some of these thinkers engage directly with—to augment or criticise—the just war tradition, while others contribute to military thinking across the ages and push the boundaries of what was acceptable in war.
+This volume moves beyond this by presenting thinkers not typically regarded as part of that canon but who have interesting and potentially important things to say about the ethics of war.
+The book presents 20 profile essays on an eclectic cast of heretics, humanists, and radicals, from ancient Greece to the twenty-first century, who lived through and theorized about violence.
+The book asks how ethics of war scholars might benefit from engaging with them.
+Some of these thinkers engage directly with—to augment or criticize—the just war tradition, while others contribute to military thinking across the ages, pushing the boundaries of what was acceptable in war.
 Many proffer alternative moral frameworks regarding the legitimacy of political violence.
-The present volume thus invites scholars to reconsider the ethics of war in a way that challenges the standard delineation between just war theory, realism, and pacifism, and to reflect on how those positions might inform our own approach to these matters.
+The present volume thus invites scholars to reconsider the ethics of war in a way that challenges the standard delineation between just war theory, realism, and pacifism and to reflect on how those positions might inform our own approach to these matters.

 "In an exciting break with convention, Just War Thinkers Revisited replaces the usual protagonists with an unexpected ensemble of radicals, heretics and nonconformists, whose work is often pushed to the margins or neglected altogether.
 Engaging with these intellectual outsiders allows the contributors to the collection to revamp tired ethical debates, reinvent accepted ethical assumptions, and reimagine settled ethical concepts."